Cultural Equipment

 You can also read through the application questions before getting started:

-- Project Impact and Public Benefit: What effect will this project have on the community you serve?
+• Project Impact and Public Benefit: what effect will this project have on the community you serve?
 How will the successful purchase of the equipment affect your organization internally?
 How does this equipment allow you to execute your mission?
 Remember that we need you to provide some kind of public benefit in exchange for this funding.
 Is there a way the equipment can help you increase your public benefit activities?

-- Implementation and Maintenance: Provide a work plan for the purchase and use of this equipment, including planning, fundraising, purchase, first use, and regular maintenance.
+• Implementation and Maintenance: provide a work plan for the purchase and use of this equipment, including planning, fundraising, purchase, first use, and regular maintenance.
 Who will have access to use this equipment?
-How often will it be used?
 How will your organization maintain the equipment and will you insure it?
-Is the purchase of this equipment dependent upon other facilities projects or part of a larger plan in progress?
 Let panelists know your priorities if you are requesting multiple items, and how you would scale down the project if full funding is not received.

 Contact